jfoshea/Path-Planning/README.md

 #### UpdatePath()
 The `UpdatePath()` class function does the work of generating new waypoints which are generated from the current position of the car using the frenet coordinates.
 The current frenet coordinates of the car are then used and extrapolate the path for next 90 meters as illustrated below.
 The coordinates are then converted to global x,y coordinates and the to the local coordinate of the car.
 The cublic spline is then used to fit a spline on the waypoints.
 The points are merged to the waypoints on previous_path_x, previous_path_y by pushing them on the next_x_vals, next_y_vals vectors.
+A Jerk Minimizing Trajectory (JMT) is used generate smooth trajectories during lane changes, where the jerk is minimized by solving a quintic polynomial.

 ```C++
 vector<double> next_wp0 = FrenetToCartesian( (car_s + 30), (2 + 4 * lane) );